daisygith/Challanges/readme.md

 * Assuming that both people start with 3 coins each, create a function that calculates both people's final number of coins.
 You will be given two arrays of strings, with each string being the words "share" or "steal".

+                                        Ex 37.
+"Recursion: Integer Digits Count"

+Create a function that recursively counts the integer's number of digits.

+* solve this challenge via recursion.